-Take a moment and review the image below, the description of each field is located below the image.
+To create a new SLA click the Add icon and define your new SLA rule.
+Review the image below.
+The description of each field is located below the image.

-Name - Create a name indicative of the service level you want your internal service providers to adhere to.
-Ensure the names are easy to differentiate from other SLA’s, to help with reporting.
+Name.
+Create a name indicative of the service level you want your internal service providers to adhere to.
+Ensure the names are easy to differentiate from other SLAs to help with reporting.

 No actions taken